DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 Each new bid adds 1 additional day (or other variable) each time a new bid is placed… this is the mechanism that "penny bids" use, protects against “coil and pounce” to place bids right as auction ends.

 As soon as all tokens are claimed, they are not actually "sold" and higher bids replace the claim on a lower bid.
-If there is a pool of bids with exact same value, the tokens with the most recent bids are knocked off first, incentivizing people to be first mover.
+If there is a pool of bids with exact same value, the tokens with the most recent bids are knocked off first in FILO fashion, incentivizing people to act fast.

 To counteract the possibility of a never ending project, the Chairman is appointed on launch to enable the contract to execute or close when they feel a general consensus has been reached, but must give 24 hour notification — this requires a solid "oracle notification system" like sms or email — possibly off block.
 This will typically be the team or developer hosting the token sale because they are incentivized to let it grow as high as possible without trolls making it last forever.